oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

  - Not jumping straight onto 1 namespace per file, isolate everything, bandwagon.
      - Namespace clashes are not that bad
      - Its worth considering what the value of namespaces is: not just _"Namespaces are one honking great idea -- let's do more of those!"_

+---

+Thanks to Cormullion,  Jens Adam, Casey Kneale, and Mathieu Besançon for proof reading.